piotrnajda3000/battleship/problemSolvingSandbox.md

 ## 1. Understand the problem

-**Write it down.
-Write before I do.**
+Write it down.
+Write before I do, that is, think before I do.
+Writing is thinking.
+Edit for clarity.

 If I can't explain the problem to someone in plain English, I don't understand it.

 ## 2. Plan

-In plain English, write out step-by-step what I'm going to do.
+In plain English, write out step-by-step what I'm going to do, before I do it.

 ## 3. Divide and conquer

 Break down my problems in planning into smaller ones.
 Solve those, and I'll end up with the solution.

+---

+Problems to solve:

+When I press lock ships, I want it to render my board without the ability to click and drop, without restricted areas rendered, and I want the computer's board to render with ships randomly placed on it -- just like on my own board.

+I've decided to export gameboards from index, because, man, it's a pain in the ass.

+Like, `index.js` is the control room of the ship, I think.
+Mostek statku.
+That's what index.js is.

 ---